dahall/Vanara/PInvoke/Shared/AssemblyReport.md

 PRECT | Defines the coordinates of the upper-left and lower-right corners of a rectangle.
 PtrFunc<T> |
 SafeElementArray<T> | A safe unmanaged array of structures allocated on the global heap with a prefix type (usually a uint or int) that determines the count of elements.
+SafeHANDLE | Base class for all native handles.
 SafeNativeArray<T> | A safe unmanaged array of structures allocated on the global heap.
 Array size determined by allocated memory size divided by size of structure.
 SafeResourceId | Represents a system resource name that can identify as a string, integer, or pointer.
 SBFunc<T> |